NutriSafe-DLT/nutrisafe/fabric-version1x/README.md

 # Development MacOS

 ## Environment
-Please note that this configuration has been tested with macOS 10.15, it may also work with previous versions.
+Please note that this configuration has been tested with macOS 10.15 and 11.2 (Big Sur) it may also work with previous versions.

 ## Prerequisites
 git is usually included with the Xcode SDK, so you may not need to install it explicitly if you have the SDK active.
 If you use brew as a package manager you probably already have this installed.